adamfinkelstein/hepcat/README.md

 python3 -m venv venv
 source venv/bin/activate
-python -m pip install --upgrade pip pip install -r requirements.txt (or on m1, use -m1 version)
+python -m pip install --upgrade pip pip install -r requirements.txt

 npm install (one time, to set up build directory etc) npm run build
 ```

-## Baris' notes on installation above

-This works in python version 3.9.13 (generally 3.9.x):

-- Installed python 3.9.13 for MacOS from python.org

-- Located the right version of python under usr/local/bin as python3.9

-- Used /usr/local/bin/python3.9 -m venv venv to build environment

-- We also had to brew install postgresql to install one of the packages.
+See [this github repo] for how to generate fake data.

-## Adam's notes on installation above
+## More notes on installation above, for mac:

-There is a problem with socketio using python 3.10.xx.
-Instead install python 3.9.13 (same version as Baris) using:
+There was a problem with socketio using python 3.10.x.

 ```
+brew install postgresql
 brew install pyenv
 pyenv install 3.9.13
 pyenv local 3.9.13